Skip to main content

 • To execute Bases2Fastq without any arguments, delete {options}.

-4. Execute the finalized command in terminal.
+4. Execute the command in the terminal.

 Run command: bases2fastq /input /output